 A HEPA (High Efficiency Particulate Air) filtration vacuum cleaner is an important tool to minimize the effects of allergens and other indoor air pollutants, whether they aggravate existing conditions or to prevent future health problems.
+Many Miele vacuum cleaners are chosen for their HEPA filtration.

 The HEPA filtration specification consists of two numbers that designate a very high level of filtration of very fine particles.
 The first number represents the filtration efficiency as a percentage and the second number is the particle size retained.
 For HEPA, filtration efficiency must be 99.97% and particles retained must be as small as 0.3 micrometers (formerly microns).